rust-stuco/lectures/week1/slides.md

 By the end of the semester, we want you all to:

 * Be able to read, write, and reason about Rust code
-* Become intermediate to advanced Rust developers
+* Become an intermediate to advanced Rust developer
-* Understand why Rust is an important language
+* Understand the importance of the Rust language
-* Finish this course being confident you can write Rust wherever you go!
+* Be confident that you can use Rust going forward!

 ---